RajkiranVS-zz/PhysicsExperiments/N-Body Simulation/ReadMe.md

 To calculate the distance between the objects, we use Euclidean distance.

-Finally, for the graphical representation we use Tkinter.
+Finally, for the graphical representation we use Tkinter, with a fixed refresh rate of the canvas.